Riccardo Felici: Biography

-He is best known for the electrodynamics law that bears his name, through which the total charge passing through a circuit subject to an induced current can be calculated as the difference between the final and initial flux of the magnetic field, divided by the electrical resistance of the circuit.
-This law was formulated in the years when Neumann, Weber, Helmholtz, Lenz and others were studying the phenomenon of induction.
+Felici's law was formulated in the years when Franz Ernst Neumann, Wilhelm Eduard Weber, Hermann von Helmholtz, Emil Lenz and others were studying the phenomenon of induction.

-In these studies, Felici anticipated by almost fifty years an experiment that would be repeated by André Blondel in 1914 in his search for the general law of magnetic induction.

 He died in S. Alessio di Lucca on June the 11th 1902 and was commemorated on December the 2nd at the Accademia dei Lincei by his student and later university lecturer Antonio Roiti.

 Also in 1902, Angelo Battelli, who replaced him in 1893 as chair of physics and director of the Physics Institute at the University of Pisa, commemorated him in the journal Il Nuovo Cimento.

 In the Notizie sull'Istituto di Fisica sperimentale dello Studio Pisano (News on the Institute of Experimental Physics of the Pisan Study) of 1914, Augusto Occhialini reports on the aforementioned commemoration of Angelo Battelli, a beautiful biography of him is sketched, with a drawing of Felici's famous switch, and the episode, as epic as it is curious, relating to the search with physical methods for the bullet that remained, after the wound suffered at Aspromonte, in Giuseppe Garibaldi's malleolus, which was brought to Pisa in 1862 to try to extract it.
 Using two copper rods mounted on a block of bone terminating in two very thin silver plates, connected to a battery and a galvanometer, Felici was able to work out whether or not the probe touched the bullet, identifying it.

+Felici's experiments are cited in James Clerk Maxwell's 1865 "A Dynamical Theory of the Electromagnetic Field", which led to the formulation of Maxwell's equations for electromagnetism.